Mother and daughter having a serious talk on the sofa

 Ask what the referral is for, where it will go and for the contact details.
 For instance, is it for a neurodevelopmental assessment (e.g. for autism or ADHD) or another issue?

-Parents often tell us waiting lists are very long and that they have little information about when their child will be seen.
+Parents often tell us waiting lists for CAMHS are very long and that they do not have information about when their child will be seen.
 Understandably, this can be worrying and frustrating.
-In this guide, we have suggestions for ways to support your child while they wait.

 Waiting lists for both assessment and treatment vary by area, and the most urgent cases are prioritised.
-You could contact your local service to check your child’s referral has arrived and ask for an update on waiting times.
+You can contact your local service to check whether your child’s referral has arrived and to ask for an update on waiting times.

 NHS guidelines aim for all non-urgent referrals to be assessed within six weeks, with treatment offered within 18 weeks.
-Young people with psychosis should be seen within two weeks, and those with eating disorders within four weeks (24 hours if an emergency or one week if urgent).
-In reality these targets are often missed, but you may find it helpful to be aware of them.
+Young people with psychosis should be seen within two weeks.
+Those with eating disorders should be seen within four weeks (or within one week if urgent, and within 24 hours in an emergency).
+In reality these targets may be missed, but you may find it helpful to be aware of them.

 Always tell your GP and CAMHS if your child’s mental health worsens while on the waiting list, as they may need to be seen more quickly.